Quinkana: Description

 The lacrimal and prefrontal bone, two elements located before the eyes, are highly affected by the angular shape of Quinkanas skull.
 While the former contributes to the side of the skull, the latter is located entirely on the dorsal surface much like the nasals.
 The shape of the lacrimal further indicates that Quinkana had eyes that faced sideways rather than up, a hallmark of more terrestrial crocodylomorphs.
 While the region below the eyes is poorly preserved in Q. fortirostrum, there are still several aspects that can be inferred for it and other species provide additional information.
 Initially, Molnar described the jugal bone as not extending in front of the orbits, a claim later refuted by Megirian.
 Not only does the jugal extend in front of the eyes in Q. timara, but it also does in the Texas Caves cranium assigned to the genus by Molnar.
 Willis and Mackness also discuss the matter, arguing that the fact that the contact between maxilla and jugal on the inner side of the skull sits before the eyes means the external suture must have been located even further to the front.
 A feature of the jugal consistently highlighted is that the lower (ventral) side of the jugal was covered in a distinct sculptured area similar to that seen in today's American alligator.
-Furthermore, the depth the maxilla still displays in this region indicates that the infraorbital bar, the region between the lower margin of the eyesockets and the bottom of the cranium, was much deeper than is typical.
+Furthermore, the depth the maxilla still displays in this region indicates that the infraorbital bar, the region between the lower margin of the eye sockets and the bottom of the cranium, was much deeper than is typical.
 The postorbital bar, a bony peg behind the eyes that connects the jugal to the skull table, is noted to be much more vertical than in taxa with flattened skulls.
 This would suggest that the skull table would somewhat overhang the temporal region.